 Inside, the temperature is well below zero and the bar is decorated with sculptures and furniture made of ice.
 We opted for two shots each of flavoured Absolut vodka.
 I had the peach and a berry flavour, Tom had the melon and watermelon flavour.
 All our shots came in glasses made of ice.
 It was a really fun and unique experience for being on a tropical island!
 Although it is so cold inside that it is not somewhere we could hang around for a long time!

-The Absolut Ice Bar is located in Chaweng and open daily from 10am to 2pm.
+The Absolut Ice Bar is located in Chaweng and opens daily from 10 am to 2 pm.
 Entrance charges apply, as well as the cost of the drinks.
 No booking is necessary.

 We partner with Booking.com to bring you the best hotel deals in Koh Samui available online for your stay.
 If you are looking for the best place to stay in Koh Samui, then you can check out our deals finder below, which will show you all the best accommodation deals for your chosen dates on the island.